-K. Shareholder's Loan
+K. Shareholder Loan

-Shareholder's loans are initially measured at fair value, net of transaction costs and subsequently measured at amortised cost using the effective interest method, with interest method, with interest expense recognised on an effective yield basis.
-The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period.
+Shareholder loan is initially measured at fair value, net of transaction costs and subsequently measured at amortised cost using the effective interest rate method.
+The effective interest rate method is a method of calculating the amortised cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period, to the net carrying amount of initial recognition.